syncfusion-content/javascript-docs/js/HeatMap/Items-Mapping.md

 api: /api/js/ejheatmap
 ---

-#Items Mapping
+# Items Mapping

-External data source can be mapped with HeatMap using `itemsMapping` property.
+External data source can be mapped with HeatMap using [itemsMapping](/api/js/ejheatmap#members:itemsmapping "itemsMapping") property.
 It supports 2 kind of data source.

 * In `TableMapping` rows represents an objects in collection, columns represents numerical properties of that object.
 * In `CellMapping` each cell represent an object in collection, this collection is grouped based on specific property to form as rows and columns.
+* You can use [row](/api/js/ejheatmap#members:itemsmapping-row "row") and [column](/api/js/ejheatmap#members:itemsmapping-column "column") property to specify the rows and columns of heatmap.
+* You can use [propertyName](/api/js/ejheatmap#members:itemsmapping-row-propertyname "propertyName") property and [displayName](/api/js/ejheatmap#members:itemsmapping-row-displayname "displayName") property to specify name and value respectively for rows. similarly, you can use [propertyName](/api/js/ejheatmap#members:itemsmapping-column-propertyname "propertyName") property and [displayName](/api/js/ejheatmap#members:itemsmapping-column-displayname "displayName") property to specify name and value for columns.
+* To bind the values for heatmap, use [value](/api/js/ejheatmap#members:itemsmapping-value "value") property.You can use [propertyName](/api/js/ejheatmap#members:itemsmapping-value-propertyname "propertyName") property and [displayName](/api/js/ejheatmap#members:itemsmapping-value-displayname "displayName") property to specify name and value respectively for row or column.

 Let us see the difference between two types of mapping.
 Following table represents two different data structure to represent the same HeatMap.